 When it comes to freelance design work, you are your brand.
 As a free agent, you’re not defined by any one business or agency.
 And let’s face it—working freelance graphic design jobs from home can definitely be a perk.
-Sounds like sweet deal, right?
+Sounds like a sweet deal, right?

-Keep in mind that juggling a consistent stream of part time graphic design jobs can take major hustle when you’re freelance.
+Keep in mind that juggling a consistent stream of part-time graphic design jobs can take major hustle when you’re freelance.
 To land freelance design work in our oversaturated and competitive market, you have to be constantly growing, developing, and adapting.

 Here are our best tips and tricks to help you find (and keep!) some amazing freelance design jobs.

-Create a Beautiful, Dynamic Online Portfolio
+Create a Dynamic Online Portfolio

-An elegant, professional, and aesthetically cohesive online design portfolio site is an absolute must if you want to resonate with potential clients.
+An elegant, professional, and aesthetically cohesive online design portfolio site is an absolute must if you want your work to resonate with potential clients.
 An amazing portfolio speaks for itself—it’s almost impossible to get hired for freelance graphic design jobs without one.

 The Creative Group conducted a poll of 250 marketing and design execs—turns out that a whopping 63% of their decision to hire a creative professional is based on a portfolio alone.